smarter-sh/community/wg-ai-gateway/charter.md

 Ideally we want the lifecycle of the WG to go something like this:

-1. Determine definitions and key use cases for Kubernetes users and implementations, and document those.
+1. Determine definitions and key use cases for Smarter users and implementations, and document those.
-2. Determine a list of key features that Kubernetes needs to best support the defined use cases.
+2. Determine a list of key features that Smarter needs to best support the defined use cases.
 3. For each feature in that list, make proposals which support them to the appropriate sub-projects OR propose new sub-projects if deemed necessary.